Movies

 Tres Shannon at Karaoke From Hell in "Karaoke From Hell" (Courtesy of Chip Mabry)

-Karaoke From Hell might seem like a simple and silly enough concept: a rambunctious live band backs singers of all experience and confidence levels every Monday night at the Old Town rock club Dante’s.
+Karaoke From Hell might seem a simple and silly enough concept: A rambunctious live band backs singers of all experience and confidence levels every Monday night at the Old Town rock club Dante’s.
 It’s easy to question whether it would translate to a documentary film.
 As fun as it is watching people sing, how does it fill more than 15 minutes, let alone an hour?

 The movie captures Shannon at a moment before his best-known business, Voodoo Doughnut, boomed into a national chain.
-As one of Karaoke From Hell’s lead backing singers (you’re the lead singer, remember?), Shannon helps hype nervous newbies and bring out the beast in party animals.
+As one of Karaoke From Hell’s lead backing singers (you’re the lead singer, remember?), Shannon helps hype nervous newbies and brings out the beast in party animals.
 Archival footage takes viewers back to Karaoke From Hell’s formative years in the downtown Portland of the early ‘90s, including a show featuring a young John “Elvis” Schroeder.
 Voodoo as well as Shannon’s other famous business, X-Ray Cafe, appear as side characters.
-An early cable news story about the downtown doughnut shop—as well as a genuinely badass commercial with a singing plus-size heavy metal babe, and Shannon’s shockingly candid admission that a chandelier was at risk of falling on customers by the time Voodoo Doughnuts expanded from its original location in 2011—seem hard now to connect to a bakery with locations in major theme parks.
+An early cable news story about the downtown doughnut shop—as well as a genuinely badass commercial with a singing plus-size heavy metal babe, and Shannon’s shockingly candid admission that a chandelier was at risk of falling on customers by the time Voodoo Doughnut expanded from its original location in 2011—seems hard now to connect to a bakery with locations in major theme parks.

 After X-Ray Cafe closed in 1994, Karaoke From Hell performed at venues including Berbati’s Pan.
 Before a permanent lineup was established, Karaoke From Hell was as much karaoke for musicians as it was for singers (karaoke was still new to Portland in the 1990s, believe it or not).
-Shortly after Frank Fallice opened Dante’s in 2000, he invited Karaoke From Hell to play their Monday night slot, which it’s held ever since.
+Shortly after Frank Faillace opened Dante’s in 2000, he invited Karaoke From Hell to play the Monday night slot, which they’ve held ever since.
 A particularly touching set of scenes include footage of Richard “Lefty” Gismondi, a regular patron at Dante’s and Karaoke From Hell who passed away in 2014 (his black velvet portrait hangs in Dante’s to this day).

 “There was breathing space to just goof off,” she says.

-Zia McCabe of The Dandy Warhols appears in Karaoke From Hell, singing its praises on the street outside Dante’s.
+Zia McCabe of The Dandy Warhols appears in Karaoke From Hell, singing their praises on the street outside Dante’s.
 Ben Ellis, former band member and Shannon’s co-founder of X-Ray Cafe, also makes an appearance.
-He admits that he wouldn’t open something like X-Ray Cafe today, but only because he doesn’t think there’s as much of a need for something like it anymore.
+He admits he wouldn’t open something like X-Ray Cafe today, but only because he doesn’t think there’s as much of a need for something like it anymore.

 “It was all kids,” he says in the documentary.
 “Kids grow up and do things.”

-Karaoke From Hell catches Portland and the band growing up, with footage of Panttaja as a young musician in grainy footage progress to a woman in clear digital resolution venturing proudly to kooky auntie territory during an art show at The Old Church featuring her ceramic dolls.
+Karaoke From Hell catches Portland and the band growing up, with Panttaja as a young musician in grainy footage progressing to a woman in clear digital resolution venturing proudly to kooky auntie territory during an art show at The Old Church featuring her ceramic dolls.
 Shannon at one point refers to himself as a pillar of the community before pulling over on the way to a Karaoke From Hell gig in Manzanita to marvel and moo at cows.

 “It’s not about being cool,” Panttaja says in the film.
 “It’s about being free.”